 Make time for yourself

-As we become accustomed to these new events and our new temporary lifestyle, put yourself on your own to-do list.
+As we become accustomed to these new events and our new temporary lifestyle, let’s put ourselves on our own to-do lists.
 Make yourself a priority too.
-Remember, airlines always tell us to put on our own oxygen mask before assisting others.
+Remember, airlines always tell us to put on our own oxygen masks before assisting others.
 There’s a reason for that: you’re not going to be of any use to anyone if you don’t take care of yourself first.

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.
 Learn about setting boundaries

 Self-care: We can only choose to focus on and be responsible for ourselves, our own thoughts, actions, and behavior.
 The good news is that we can change ourselves with patience, persistence, and practice.
 We can take responsibility for getting our needs met, instead of waiting for someone to change or meet our needs for us.
 We are in control of ourselves and no one is responsible for us but us.

 Join the Free Email Survival Course:

 Weekly lessons, strategies, and homework to start you moving forward from the effects of hurtful or toxic relationships, dysfunctional thinkers, and Lemon Moms.